kapucoin/kapu-explorer/README.md

 ## Tests

-Before running any tests, please ensure Ark Explorer and Ark Client are configured to run on the Ark Testnet.
+Before running any tests, please ensure Kapu  Explorer and Kapu Client are configured to run on the Ark Testnet.

 Replace **config.js** with **config.test** file from the **test** directory: